 The term Respondent refers to someone who is accused of sexual violence or harassment.
 If you have been accused of sexual misconduct, the investigation process can be stressful.
-You have options to access to medical, counseling, and legal services both within the University, and in the local community.
-Some of these resources are listed below.
+Resources for respondents are listed below.

 You also have rights within the investigative and disciplinary process.
 A selection of these rights are highlighted below.
 You can review the full investigatory and disciplinary processes in the following documents: